nounsDAO/nouns-monorepo/packages/nouns-subgraph/README.md

-# @nouns/subgraph
+# @nounsbr/subgraph

-A subgraph that indexes nouns events.
+A subgraph that indexes nounsbr events.

 ## Quickstart